-- On the moments with the gorilla group, the voices should be kept low and the sudden unnecessary movements avoided ensuring that mountain gorillas are relaxed.
+- In the moments with the gorilla group, the voices should be kept low and sudden unnecessary movements avoided ensuring that mountain gorillas are relaxed.

-- Even though the mountain gorillas are habituated, the fact remains that they are wild animals and thus can react if they feel not safe.
-Always follow the rangers instructions; including desisting from running, crouch down and allow them to pass avoid looking straight in their eyes.
+- Even though mountain gorillas are habituated, the fact remains that they are wild animals and thus can react if they feel not safe.
+Always follow the ranger’s instructions; including desisting from running, crouching down, and allowing them to pass to avoid looking straight into their eyes.

 - The hands have to be washed before heads for the gorilla trekking encounter.

 - Desist from Littering in the gorilla habitat

 - Do not attempt to smoke, eat or drink when you are closer to gorillas

 - It is not permitted to use flash photography